Archive for the ‘Appliance Design’ Category

 12

-The number of years in the average refrigerator’s lifespan, according to data published by Appliance Magazine in 2010.
+The number of years in the average refrigerator’s lifespan, according to research.
 The life span reflects how long the first owner of a refrigerator used it, which doesn’t necessarily mean that it broke down.

 14.75

-Amount cubic feet of fresh food storage space in the average refrigerator, based on all active models in 2009.
+Amount cubic feet of fresh food storage space in the average refrigerator, based on active models.

 6.76

-Cubit feet of average amount of freezer space, based on all active models in 2009.
+Cubic feet of average amount of freezer space, based on active models.
 Guess that means the average refrigerator unit is just under 22 cu. ft.

 $1,180